EdisonNi-hku/MTL4Finance/README.md

 # Datasets of NC and NAD requires sending an request to their authors.
 See:
 # NC: https://sites.google.com/nlg.csie.ntu.edu.tw/finnum3/data
 # NAD: https://sites.google.com/nlg.csie.ntu.edu.tw/finnum2020/data
 # NAD has its official train/dev/test sets.
-NC provides official train/test sets.
+NC provides official train/dev sets.
-# To replicate our validation set of
+# To replicate our train/dev/test splits for NC:
-# NC: split 20% for dev from the official training data, using sklearn.train_test_split with a random seed of 42
+# split 20% for dev from the official training data (the remaining 80% is our training split), using sklearn.train_test_split with a random seed of 42
+# Use the official dev set for testing
 ```

 ### Pre-trained Model Preparation